truemark/git-crypt-docker/README.md

 * Provide amd64 and arm64 versions of git-crypt for Linux
 * Reduce unwanted dependencies by not using a package manager

-## How do I get the latest version of git into my docker image?
+## How do I get the latest version of git-crypt into my docker image?

 For Amazon Linux, add the following to your Dockerfile
 ```